garrett-tjernagel/spot_td/README.md

 music head makes it hard for me to go anywhere whithout it since I just want to listen to music whereever/whenever I am.

-Seeing the project by Buy Dupont linked below, was the reason for starting this project, as I now know it can be done.
+Seeing the project by Guy Dupont linked below, was the reason for starting this project, as I now know it can be done.
 I'm hoping his work can be utilized as as good launch point and I can learn from what he has already done.